MicrosoftDocs/dynamics-365-intelligent-order-management/topics/developer-flows.md

 ### Create Fulfillment Tracking

-Create Fulfillment Tracking creates a record in the tracking table to associate a tracking number to a Fulfillment Order or Fulfillment Return Order, as well as additional details.
+Create Fulfillment Tracking creates a record in the tracking table to associate a tracking number to a Fulfillment Order or Fulfillment Return Order, and other details.

 | Parameter | Description | Required |
 | :-------- | :---------- | :------- |